skoonData/apache-nifi/nifi-api/README.md

 # Working with the NiFi REST API(work in progress)
-Follow the Youtube video for this tutorial to learn the basic of working with the nifi-api.
+This video will cover the basic of working with the NiFi REST API.

 ## Requirements
-- Docker Desktop running
+- Docker Desktop
 - Visual Studio Code

-## VS Code Extersions
+## VS Code Extensions
 - Docker
 - Remote Development
 - Thunder Client